gkamer8/steganography/README.md

 ## Examples

 Example files are in the examples folder.
 The file alice.txt contains the entire text of Alice in Wonderland, which is encoded in the least significant bits of alice.bmp.
-The alice.bmp file is nearly visually identical to pic.bmp, which is a picture of Leverett House at Harvard College.
+The alice.bmp file is nearly visually identical to pic.bmp, which is a picture of Leverett House at Harvard.

 Here is an example call of the program that reads Alice in Wonderland from alice.bmp: `./steg alice.bmp -r 148573`.
 Nothing terrible happens if the length is off, but it is cleaner to use the exact number.